-Prerequisite: ITP 202 or concurrent enrollment.
+Prerequisite(s): ITP 202 or concurrent enrollment.

-Introduction and overview of the linguistic structure of American Sign Language.
-Semantics, morphology, phonology syntax and other components of ASL will be introduced and compared to English in light of current research.
-This course seeks to integrate linguistic information introduced in ASL I - IV into an applied linguistic framework.
+Introduction to the linguistic structure of American Sign Language (ASL).
+Includes a comparison of semantics, morphology, phonology, syntax, as well as other components of ASL to English in light of current research.
+Also includes integration of linguistic information introduced in earlier ASL courses into an applied linguistic framework.